http4k/http4k-connect/amazon/s3/README.md

 ### How the Fake works with bucket-level operations

-S3 is a bit of a strange beast in that it each bucket gets it's own virtual hostname.
+S3 is a bit of a strange beast in that it each bucket gets its own virtual hostname.
 This makes running a Fake an interesting challenge without messing around with DNS and hostname files.

 This implementation supports both global and bucket level operations by inspecting the subdomain of the X-Forwarded-For header, which is populated by the S3 client built into this module.

-In the case of a missing header (if for instance a non-http4k client attempts to push some data into it without the x-forwarded-for header, it creates a global bucket which is then used to store all of the data for these unknown requests.
+In the case of a missing header (if for instance a non-http4k client attempts to push some data into it without the x-forwarded-for header), it creates a global bucket which is then used to store all of the data for these unknown requests.

 ### Default Fake ports: